Dress Code

 Colors: Shirt/Sweatshirt colors (must be solid colors)

-Logos may be included in our standard colors (contact the marketing department for official logo files).
-Designs that do not include an official logo mark should include our school name.
+Logos must be included in our standard colors and be placed on the front of the shirt (contact the marketing department for official logo files).
+Designs that do not include an official logo mark should include our school name on the front of the shirt.

-All other club designs that would like to follow a color scheme that is not part of our branding guidelines above are acceptable but are limited to Spirit Wear Fridays.
+All other club designs that would like to follow a color scheme that is not part of our branding guidelines above will be limited to Spirit Wear Fridays.